 A graduate of Yale University, Abraham has studied piano — jazz, classical, and rock — since 1984.
 While at Yale, he received the Selden Memorial Award for undergraduate contributions to the arts, and he toured the world as a member of the Whiffenpoofs, an a cappella singing group.
 For ten years Abraham fronted the Chicago pop-rock band Baby Teeth, which recorded four full-length albums.

 In 2010 Abraham created the live music comedy game show Shame That Tune with co-host Brian Costello, garnering an enthusiastic cult following during a five-year run at Chicago’s beloved Hideout nightclub.
-On his podcast Nerds On Tour, Abraham interviews music people about money, motivation, and the rest of life, and in October of 2016 Abraham released Spontaneity, a collection of pop rock songs uniquely devised with musician Devin Davis under the moniker Teletype.
+On his podcast Nerds On Tour, Abraham interviewed music people about money, motivation, and the rest of life, and in October of 2016 Abraham released Spontaneity, a collection of pop rock songs uniquely devised with musician Devin Davis under the moniker Teletype.